 If you are running a real estate marketing plan on a limited budget, you can reduce ad spend by excluding people who are not interested in buying a home in your market by setting the Geographic Targeting in the Locations settings.

 2. Choose The Most Profitable Keywords

-The second tip that you should use when building a Google AdWords account for your real estate business is to focus on longtail keywords.
+The second tip that you should use when building a Google Ads account for your real estate business is to focus on longtail keywords.
 Longtail keywords are search phrases with 3 or more words that people use to find homes in your area.

 - Trigger ads to show for highly qualified leads.